-This is a practical study of the preparation and management techniques required in large-scale feeding operations.
-Students will apply theories to planning, preparation, and execution in actual quantity food production situations, including menu planning.
+This is a practical study of the preparation and management processes required in large-scale feeding operations.
+Students will apply theories to planning, preparation, and execution in quantity food production situations, including menu planning, purchasing, facilities, finance, safety and sanitation.